 Many CLP-affiliated programs do extensive work with high school students in their communities.
-We interviewed site leaders at three of our affiliates—Henry Ford, De Anza, and Los Angeles Trade Technical College—to learn about some of the success stories, challenges, and opportunities each has had involving high school students in their programmatic work.
+We interviewed leaders at three of our affiliates—Henry Ford College, De Anza College, and Los Angeles Trade Technical College—to learn about some of the success stories, challenges, and opportunities each has had involving high school students in their programmatic work.

 “We really had to do a lot to adapt on the fly,”